BrownCSCI1230/lab02_pencils/README.md

 **Task:**

 - Modify your previous code to create a canvas with colors instead of grayscale only.

-Consider the type of variable you want your std::vector to have. (what does this mean??? like a vector of RGBA structs?)

-- Set the initial values of RGBA to (0,123,123,1)
+Set the pixels such that they have an RGBA value of (0, 123, 123, 1)

+Remember that the pixel data is stored in a 1D array.
+Think about the data structure you want that array to store.

 **Task:**